College Phone Scams: 4 Telephone Scams Targeting College Students

 - If you don’t pay said fines, you will be arrested.

-- The caller will ask you to pay the fines via pre-paid debit cards, MoneyGram, or some other money transfer service.
+- The caller will ask you to pay the fines via a pre-paid gift card, debit card, MoneyGram, or another money transfer service.

 4. The Grandparent Scam

-With the rise of social media and sharing everything this frightening scam has been becoming more frequent.
+With the rise of social media and sharing everything the grandparent phone scam has been becoming more frequent.
 It targets grandparents, convincing them that their grandchild is in trouble and that they need to send money to help.

 Let’s say you’ve got your spring break trip all planned out, or maybe you’re going to be studying abroad next year.
 If you have a public profile on one of the many social networking sites that there are, scammers can get personal information.
 They can find out the name of friends and family members and see whether or not you are traveling.